rbisdorff/Digraph3/docSphinx/tutorial.rst

     Epistemic determination level :  0.230
     Bipolar-valued equivalalence  : +0.107

 With an epistemic determination level of 0.230, the *extended Kendall tau* index is in fact computed on 61.50% of the pairwise strict outranking comparisons.
-Furthermore, the bipolar-valued *relational equivalence* characteristics between the strict outranking relation and the *Copeland* ranking equals +0.107, i.e. a *majority* of 55.35% of the criteria significance supports the relational equivalence between the given strict outranking relation and the corresponding *Copeland* ranking.
+Furthermore, the bipolar-valued *relational equivalence* characteristics between the strict outranking relation and the *Copeland* ranking equals +0.107, i.e. a *majority* of 55.35% of the criteria significance supports the relational equivalence between the given strict outranking relation and the corresponding *Copeland* ranking (see [BIS-2012]_).

 Let us now consider a similar ranking rule, but working directly on the bipolar-valued strict outranking digraph.